cmloegcmluin/compose2keybindings/README.md

 # About my compose rules

+## Custom rules in collaboration with Dave Keenan

 I had developed an admittedly intense compose rules file over the past several years of working with WinCompose, after my regular collaborator [Dave Keenan](https://dkeenan.com/) turned me onto it.
 Actually, he's done way more with it than I have, so most of the credit for these rules must be given to Dave.

+## Built-in WinCompose rules

 As explained above, I also needed to include all the rules that are built-in to WinCompose, or at least my best attempt at simulating them from materials cobbled across the internet (including old files in the WinCompose repo's history), since these rules are not directly available anymore out of the program, such as by exporting.
+Sam now embeds them into the .exe.

 I had to make some mods to them to avoid conflicts; Sam had noted that they did conflict, and I ironed those out.

+## Deleted dead keys

 I also deleted all the dead keys.
 Bob's script didn't handle those.
 Perhaps they don't work with key bindings.
 I see these are important to some languages, but I can't be bothered to figure it out.

+## Included Mac-Ompose rules

 I also included the extra rules that the Mac-Ompose project uses that weren't in the Xorg rules.

+## Included Kragen's rules

-And I included the Fraktur and parens files from Kragen Javier Sitaker's XCompose project.
-The dotXCompose file there was almost identical to the xCompose file in the final snapshot from the WinCompose repo.
+And I included the paren files from Kragen Javier Sitaker's XCompose project.
+The dotXCompose file there was almost identical to the xCompose file in the [final snapshot from the WinCompose repo](https://github.com/samhocevar/wincompose/commit/25477177bb3566d3482bd52140ccfb071ac36c8e#diff-df20d61e31338c7d0d081d67465b77778c3e9240ea21f42ca6fcca857fd780f4).
+Dave and I had already covered frakturs in our own way.

+## Added "Advanced Unicode input"

+One cool feature that WinCompose supports is "Advanced Unicode input", which lets you insert any Unicode symbol by its code point, preceded by <kbd>⎄</kbd><kbd>U</kbd> and followed by <kbd>Space</kbd>.
+This is really nice to have available sometimes.
+To simulate this feature on Mac with keybindings, we need to define one key binding for each code point!
+So that's what I did, all the way up through Unicode's [Basic Multilingual Plane (BMP)](https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane).

+This increases the number of key bindings by an order of magnitude.
+On my machine it doesn't seem to impact performance.
+But if you find otherwise, removing these (at the bottom) would be a good way to correct for that.

+## Changed spelled-out special characters to special characters where I could

+... e.g. `<at>` could become `<@>`.

+For purposes of this conversion, `<colon>` can become `<:>`, however, there is a bug in WinCompose which causes rules with `<:>` instead of `<colon>` to break, so I kept these as `<colon>`.

 # Revisions